PeteDaGuru/db-client-neo4j/README.md

 ```
 Note that spaces in parameters need to be handled by quoting the entire key=value pair `value=value for key`"

+## Handling large results
+Use `executeAndStreamCypherResults` to handle streaming back results rather than holding them in all in memory at once.
+An example use is in the `exportToCsv` DB function in `db-funcs.ts`

 ## Writing new DB functions
 See the `PredefinedDbFunctions` table in [db-client.ts](./src/db-client.ts) for examples of how to use the API functions, and the `main()` function to see how `executeCypher()` is used to invoke a Cypher query by string or javascript function given a specific DB context setup via the `newDbContext()` function.
 The `dbResultAsObjects()` function create javascript objects out of the raw result set.